 The Town supports the preparation of Sourcewater Protection Plans as mandated by the Clean Water Act, 2006, or its successor.
 Council recognizes that Sourcewater Protection Plans may necessitate changes to the Official Plan in regard to risk management of significant drinking water threats, groundwater budgets, highly vulnerable aquifers, and significant groundwater recharge areas.
-Therefore, Council should consider updating wellhead studies and groundwater modeling every 5 years to refine the groundwater mapping, and the extent of Wellhead Protection Areas for all municipal wells.
 Changes to mapping or policy as a result of Sourcewater Protection Plans will require an amendment to this Plan.